fletchjp/MERG-Arduino-Software/README.md

  I need to have a review and see what could be added by way of explanation.

+ There have been new developments in Arduino hardware, such as the Arduino UNO R4 and the Arduino UNO Q.
+ There is nothing developed for those boards here.

  ## Moving files elsewhere

  WATCH OUT.
 This repository has become rather large and rambling and I am going to look at ways to separate it out into some smaller ones.